mcmullarkey/mcmullarkey/README.md

 I translate rigorous data science into value for humans.
 Right now I do that as a senior data scientist at a tech startup.
 Before that I did data science focused on digital mental health products and completed a PhD in clinical psychology.

-- 🔭 I’m currently working on A/B testing and forecasting models
+- 🔭 I’m currently working on ML Engineering and improving model performance
 - 🌱 I’m currently diving deep into advanced SQL
 - 😄 **Pronouns:** he/him
 - ⚡ **Fun fact:** I accidentally ended up on a ferry in Turkey.